 A tyre can lose pressure for a number of reasons, the obvious being that a nail, thorn or foreign object has punctured it.
 It can also be a faulty valve or the rim that’s leaking air that causes a tyre to go flat.

-If the puncture is in the middle of the tread of the tyre then it can usually be repaired, the British Safety Guidelines we adhere to BSAU159 recommend that punctures within the central ¾ of the tread can be considered safe to repair.
+If the puncture is in the middle of the tread of the tyre then it can usually be repaired.
+The British Safety Guidelines we adhere to BSAU159 recommend that punctures within the central ¾ of the tread can be considered safe to repair.

-Punctures larger than 6mm in diameter are not able to be repaired
+Punctures larger than 6 mm in diameter are not able to be repaired

 The condition of the tyre

-If the tyre has bulges, cuts, has cords exposed or is close to the legal limit of 1.6mm of tread and so near the end of it’s life we wouldn’t repair the puncture.
+If the tyre has bulges, cuts, has cords exposed or is close to the legal limit of 1.6 mm of tread and so near the end of its life we wouldn’t repair the puncture.
 Whilst some tyres with low tread could be repaired, it wouldn’t usually be cost effective to do so and we would recommend the tyre to be replaced.

-Unfortunately, drivers sometimes have no choice but to drive on a punctured tyre for a short period of time.
+Unfortunately, drivers sometimes have no choice but to drive on a punctured tyre for a short period.
 This often results on the tyre’s sidewall becoming damaged which means that the tyre wouldn’t be safe to repair.

-Runflat tyres are specialist tyres with reinforced sidewalls, meaning in the event of a puncture they remain inflated ensuring the driver can carry on driving until they get to a garage.
+Runflat tyres are specialist tyres with reinforced sidewalls, meaning in the event of a puncture they remain inflated ensuring the driver can carry on with their journey until they get to a garage.